Business can be just like an obstacle course

-If you’d told me 12 months ago that I’d be competing in obstacle races such as True Grit, Spartan and Tough Mudder, I would have thought you were crazy.
-But after doing my first obstacle race this year, I’m definitely addicted… and I think it’s a great addiction to have.
+If you’d told me a few years ago that I’d be competing in obstacle races such as True Grit, Spartan and Tough Mudder, I would have thought you were crazy.
+But after doing my first obstacle race , I was definitely addicted… and I think it’s a great addiction to have.
 When you start getting into it, there are many events being run around the country throughout the year and I’ve done them with a team, with my husband, and with my kids.

 I’m definitely not the fittest person – I have some weight to lose, and my journey to improve my health and fitness is still a work in progress.
-But getting involved in these challenges has improved my mindset and my self-esteem and that high wall that I couldn’t get over in True Grit, I managed to get over in Miss Muddy less than two months later.
+But getting involved in these challenges has improved my mindset and my self-esteem and that high wall that I couldn’t get over in True Grit, I managed to get over in Spartan a couple of months later.

 I’m loving my new ‘addiction’ and the excitement I get with these obstacle races is similar to the excitement I get about my business.
 The challenge of trying something new; the excitement of starting a new project; the feeling of accomplishment when reaching a goal.